-Judge Timmony in company with Judge Cherry, set out yesterday morn-ing for the Nemo mining claim in Pine canyon, on which they have had a num-ber of men working all through the summer index of the summer. summer.
-Judge Timmony was unusa-ily theerful and his easy Irish wit fored freely.
-The two friends went is the mine by way of Sandy, where the mine by way of Sandy, where they took the tramway which runs to Alla station.
-They left the tramway at a point about two miles from the nine and were met by Howard Cherry.
-The superintendent of the mine and a full and a sack of flour with them.
+Judge Timmony in company with udge Cherry, set out yesterday mornhe for the Nemo mining claim in Pine on, on which they have had a nu ter of men working all through the summer.
+Judge Timmony was unusu-ily cheerful and his easy Irish wit the mine by way of Sandy, where 1) the the mine by way of Sandy, where they took the tramway which runs to alta station.
+They left the tramway at a point about two miles from the mine and were met by Howard Cherry, the superintendent of the mine and a sen of Judge Cherry.
+They had some fruit and a sack of flour with them.
 Howard Cherry carried the flour and THE FUNERAL.

 The funeral services will be held from the residence, 736 Margaret street, at 4 o'clock Wednesday afternoon.
 The interment will be at Mt.
+Olivet ceme-

-Olivet ceme- FUNERAL SERVICES.
+FUNERAL SERVICES.

 The funeral of Luigo Vincenzo, the Italian miner who was suffocated to death in the Eldora tunnel near Ogden, was held yesterday afternoon from Evans' undertaking establishment.
-Bishop Scanlan conducted the services, and a few remarks were made by President Bonnetti of the Italian society. . . . sermon britton.
+Bishop Scanlan conducted the services, and a few remarks were made by Pres-ident Bonnetti of the Italian society. ...